 Our daughter is a very skilled soccer player that plays for a competition team.
 Several years ago, her team started doing tournaments over Thanksgiving weekend.
 This meant that we would have to celebrate Thanksgiving the Sunday before and then leave for the tournament on Thanksgiving Day.
-This year, we left the night before Thanksgiving as it began to snow hard.
+This year, we left the night before Thanksgiving as it began to snow hard, so we got a chance to experience the holidays and remember gratitude in a whole different way.
 We drove to our first stop without much of a problem, stayed the night, and headed out again the next morning.

 I texted one of my best friends Happy Thanksgiving and she asked for prayers as she was on her way to the hospital due to heart problems.
 What?!
 Maybe it was nothing, but I was so worried.
 I continued texting her and her husband and the only information was that they were running tests.
 She was several years younger than me!
 How could that be happening?!
 She learned that she had a minor heart attack and was not to do anything for days.
 Her and her husband would spend the night at the hospital for Thanksgiving.
 I was hours away from any chance of being with her and felt helpless to do anything to even show my love and support for her other than phone calls and texts.

 I had strained my back working out before we left on the trip and it was difficult to sit in a car for such a long drive.
 We were about five hours from our destination and expected to get there around 2 pm that day.
 We continued our drive 45 minutes from our destination, we were re-routed by Google Maps due to a snowstorm in Southern California!
 We were routed off the main freeway for about 45 minutes only to find the road closed.
 We turned back to the freeway and were then re-routed the opposite direction only to find the highway closed.
 Another hour and a half round trip.